isblab/af_pipeline/readme.md

       -o ./output/af_input_jobs \\
       -p ./input/protein_sequences.fasta \\
       -n ./input/nucleic_acid_sequences.fasta \\
-      -t AF3 # you can replace this with AF2 or ColbFold
+      -t AF3 # you can replace this with AF2 or ColabFold
   ```

 - Upload the `JSON` files to AlphaFold server [^afserver] and download and extract the results.